docpad-archive/docpad-plugin-nativecomments/README.md

   npm install --save --force docpad-plugin-nativecomments
   ```

 1. Output the comment form and listing.
-You may have to your document's extension (that you place this snippet inside) to `my-document.html.eco.eco` to ensure the inner eco logic within the block is rendered correctly.
+You may have to change your document's extension (that you place this snippet inside) to `my-document.html.eco.eco` to ensure the inner eco logic within the block is rendered correctly.

   ```
   <%- @getCommentsBlock() %>